Sheogorath27/Stone-face-images/README.md

 ## Introduction

 This task is a subset of general image-to-image translation tasks like converting black and white image to coloured image.
-Absence of target image( i.e. stone faces) examples makes this problem trickier.
-In our experiments we train Pix2Pix GAN with stone images and their contours.
-We use diverse stone images to generate variety of contours with the aim that GAN generalizes well and is able to fill contours of faces with stone texures.
+The absence of target image( i.e. stone faces) examples makes this problem trickier.
+In our experiments, we train Pix2Pix GAN with stone images and their contours.
+We use diverse stone images to generate a variety of contours with the aim that GAN generalizes well and can fill contours of faces with stone textures.

 ## Requirements

 - Pix2Pix GAN ([this Github repo](https://github.com/affinelayer/pix2pix-tensorflow) or other implementations)
 - Structured Edge Detection Toolbox ([repo](https://github.com/pdollar/edges)) to extract contours.
-Installation and usage instructions are mentioned on webpage.
-Depending upon Matlab version, there are chances of getting compilation error while compiling ".cpp" files.
-This is generaly due to introduction of new C type "mwSize" for mxArray ([reference](https://uk.mathworks.com/help/matlab/apiref/mwsize.html)).
-Updated files are available in assets folder.
+Installation and usage instructions are mentioned on the webpage.
+Depending upon the Matlab version, there are chances of getting a compilation error while compiling ".cpp" files.
+This is generally due to introduction of new C type "mwSize" for mxArray ([reference](https://uk.mathworks.com/help/matlab/apiref/mwsize.html)).
+Updated files are available in the assets folder.
 - Matlab\Octave
 - Pillow